Inukjuak – Innalik School

 The teaching staff is more than 40 teachers including 15 in the Inuit section and around 5 specialist teachers in various domains.

 School in Inuuvunga: I Am Inuk, I Am Alive Documentary

 The school became famous after being featured in the 2004 documentary Inuuvunga: I Am Inuk, I Am Alive (58 minutes) when 8 Inuit high school students from the school documented their final year in the high school.

-The film was done in Inuktitut with subtitles in English and was produced by National Film Board of Canada (NFB), (including Sally Bochner as executive producer and Pierre Lapointe as producer.
-The film chronicles their efforts to learn how to come of age in a rapidly changing culture, while coping with issues like suicide and substance abuse.
+The film was in Inuktitut with subtitles in English and was produced by National Film Board of Canada (NFB), (including Sally Bochner as executive producer and Pierre Lapointe as producer.

 NFB had dispatched EyeSteelFilm directors Daniel Cross, Mila Aung-Thwin, Brett Gaylor to Inukjuak – Innalik School, Nunavik, Quebec, to teach the students the skills of filming.
 The students who took part in the filming were: